magpie-ea/magpie-site/docs/deployment.markdown

 1. Ensure that you have a [Heroku account](https://signup.heroku.com/) already, and have the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli) installed and working on your computer.

 2. Ensure you have [Git](https://git-scm.com/downloads) installed.
-Clone this git repo with `git clone https://github.com/ProComPrag/ProComPrag.git` or `git clone git@github.com:ProComPrag/ProComPrag.git`.
+Clone the server repo with `git clone https://github.com/b-a-b-e/ProComPrag.git` or `git clone git@github.com:b-a-b-e/ProComPrag.git`.

 3. `cd` into the project directory just cloned from your Terminal (or cmd.exe on Windows).